Ising Model Observables and Non-Backtracking Walks: Proofs

 \end{lemma} \begin{proof} Choose an edge incident to the vertex $v$ to get a linear order on vertices adjacent to $v$ from the cyclic order on edges incident to $v$.
 Define

 The left-hand side of Equation~\eqref{eq:K2n-Intersection.1} is the Pfaffian of the skew symmetric matrix $A$.
-Using the fact that the Pfaffian of $(\xi_{j}\xi_{k}B_{jk})$ equals $\prod \xi_{j}$ times the Pfaffian of the matrix $B$ and that the Pfaffian of the skew-symmetric matrix that is all 1 above the diagonal is 1 proves the claim.
-See~\cite{Stembridge1990} for proofs of these facts. \end{proof}
+Using the fact that the Pfaffian of $(\xi_{j}\xi_{k}B_{jk})$ equals $\prod \xi_{j}$ times the Pfaffian of the matrix $B$ and that the Pfaffian of the skew-symmetric matrix that is all 1s above the diagonal is 1 proves the claim.
+Proofs of these facts can be found in~\cite{Stembridge1990}. \end{proof}